gramener/gramex/gramex/apps/guide/config/README.md

 The values must be YAML files.
 These are loaded in order.
 After loading, the `import:` section is removed.

+The above can also be written as a list, like this:

+    :::yaml
+    import: ['another.yaml', 'd:/temp/gramex.yaml', '*/gramex.yaml', '**/gramex.yaml']

 **Note**: using `$YAMLPATH` for import: is optional.
 By default, imports are relative to the YAML file.